IreneFlorez/Bayes-practice/README.md

 # Bayes-practice

-Practice using Bayes Theorem using the Candy Conundrum set of questions.
+Bayes Theorem practice using the Candy Conundrum set of questions.

 See the Jupyter Notebook for formulas used and answers.